2026 / art of packaging /

 AOFP creates striking objects of attention.

-what does art of packaging do?
+what is art of packaging?

 Branding, identity, art direction, and visual design.
 Studio creates high-level creative concepts, finesses every detail, and sets up production.